tolicodes/articles/wip/modern-tdd.md

 They will allow you to test using WebDriver.io (and Pickle abstractions of WebDriver) on virtually any device/browser combination.

 Browser/Device tests are written exactly like E2E tests, assuming there is a real backend.
-They are the closest
+They are the closest to mirroring real world scenarios.

 ## Testing basics
 ### Have at least a basic test
+Starting a TDD approach may seem like an arduous task.
+However, even if you write just ` E2E test, you already

-## Making a plan
+### Making a plan
-### Writing your test cases / stories first
+#### Writing your test cases / stories first
-### Breaking things down into story points
+#### Breaking things down into story points

 ## Storybook based development
 ### Why develop in isolation